skip to main content

 Applicants will be invited for an interviews based upon their competitiveness in the pre-screening process.
 Each invited applicant is given a 30-minute panel interview by a combination of faculty admissions committee members, medical student admissions committee members, and faculty or administrator guest interviewers.
 The interview is required for possible selection, and the process of admitting applicants to the program is competitive.

-• December 29-January 3: Virtual Interviews will be held at the College of Medicine
+• November 27-29 Virtual Interviews will be held at the School of Medicine

 *Dates are subject to change.